 Authors Mark Danner and Joshua Stancil will introduce their book on Catholic Buddhist Dialogue.
 They will be joined by Rev. Kotoku Crivello, a Zen Buddhism priest and teacher.
 Rev. Kotoku will provide his insights concerning the book.

 12:00pm Jazz Piano Concert: Andrea Domenici on piano.

-The Festival will take place in Pittsburgh's Cultural District, in the Trust Arts Education Center (805 Liberty Ave, Pittsburgh), Sept 28-30, 2018.
+The Festival took place in Pittsburgh's Cultural District, in the Trust Arts Education Center (805 Liberty Ave, Pittsburgh), Sept 28-30, 2018.

 Saturday, Sept 29, 2018 Schedule (continued)

 Sara Tang, Founder of Draw Me In